 Trust me, I’d love to be able to just use my homemade gluten free mix and call it good.
 But, I have found when it comes to bread, it really takes quite a bit of ingredients and types of flours to pass off as just regular ol’ wheat flour.
 If you look at the label on the mix it has six types of flours and starches.
 I’d rather not have to buy all of those ingredients and measure them myself.
 While I look cooking from scratch, because of the sheer volume of cooking and baking I have to do all of the time due to our food allergies, I really appreciate when I can cut corners.
 Bob’s mix allows me to do that, and for me, that’s a win!
 This is not sponsored at all!

-How are these breadsticks vegan?
+How can these gluten-free breadsticks be vegan?

 The mix that I use, Bob’s Red Mill gluten free pizza crust, states on their website that it this product is certified gluten free, kosher and vegan.

 I use a vegan butter for the topping, and use a vegan egg replacer: aquafaba, so there are no animal products in it.
+If you only need it to be gluten-free, then use regular butter and regular eggs.

-What vegan egg replacer do you use?
+What vegan egg replacer do you use in these soft breadsticks?

 There are lots of vegan egg replacers, and they all have their purpose depending on what type of recipe it is.
 I chose aquafaba (the liquid found in a can of cooked chick peas/garbanzo beans) because it has a nice elasticity and stretchiness to it.
 Since this dough would be rolled and shaped, I didn’t just want an egg replacer that would add moisture and bind, but one that would work with the pliability of dough.
 I have not tried this recipe with other ones, as I found this one to work perfectly.